Lukera-Faria/Jogo-Individual/README.md

 # Jogo-Individual
-Coma todas as galinhas e sacie a fome da raposo no chicken quest
+Coma todas as galinhas e sacie a fome da raposa no chicken quest